 At least in the short term, the Oregon Lottery will only allow bets on pro sports, but not on college sports

-However that leaves a lot of sports to bet on!
-As a baseline the following sports will definitely be available
+However, that leaves a lot of sports to bet on.
+As a baseline, the following sports are definitely available

 - Football (NFL)

 - Baseball (MLB)

 - Basketball (NBA)